nozzlegear/ShopifySharp/readme.md

 //This is the user's store URL. string usersMyShopifyUrl = "https://example.myshopify.com";

-//An optional URL to redirect the user to after they've confirmed app installation.
+// A URL to redirect the user to after they've confirmed app installation.
+// This URL is required, and must be listed in your app's settings in your Shopify app dashboard.
+// It's case-sensitive too!
-//If you don't specify a redirect url, Shopify will redirect to your app's default URL. string redirectUrl = "https://example.com/my/redirect/url";
+string redirectUrl = "https://example.com/my/redirect/url";

 //An array of the Shopify access scopes your application needs to run.